Skip to Content

 Friday

-Breakfast – porridge with fruit
+Breakfast – Porridge with frozen mixed fruit

-Dinner – homemade ham & cheese pizza
+Dinner – Homemade ham & cheese pizza or pizza toast

 We make our own base by combining 7g of dried yeast, a small teaspoon of caster sugar, 230ml of warm water (not hot) 345g plain flour and a pinch of salt.
 No need to wait for it to raise either.
 Just roll it out and start adding your toppings.